microsoft/PowerShell-DSC-for-Linux/readme.md

 	`install-module nx`
    * In order to compile a Configuration MOF that uses the DSC for Linux resources, use `Import-DscResource -Module nx` inside a DSC Configuration block.

-* Managing a Linux system with DSC
+* Remotely managing a Linux system with DSC
    * You need a compiled configuration MOF to apply a new configuration to a system.
-Please refer to part 1 of this section, as well as the DSC for Windows documentation, for instructions on how to generate a configuration MOF.
-   * Once you have a MOF, you can apply it by running:
         `Start-DscConfiguration -CimSession:$myCimSession -Path:"C:\path_to_compiled_mof_directory\" -Wait -Verbose`
    * You can get the current configuration of the system by running:
         `Get-DscConfiguration -CimSession:$myCimSession`
    * You can test the current configuration of the system by running:
        `Test-DscConfiguration -CimSession:$myCimSession`
    * For more information on creating a CimSession for use with the `-CimSession` parameter, see: http://technet.microsoft.com/en-us/library/jj590760.aspx

+* Locally managing a Linux system with DSC
+	* See [Performing DSC Operations from the Linux Computer](#performing-dsc-operations-from-the-linux-computer) below for a reference of DSC operations that can be performed on the managed computer

 ## Building the Desired State Configuration (DSC) Local Configuration Manager and Linux Resource Providers